PLAN YOUR VISIT

 Slips, Trips, Falls

-The most common cause for a visit to the St Johns Ambulance tent is sunstroke.
+The most common cause for a visit to the Medic UK tent is sunstroke.
 Okay, that’s only on hot days… The most common cause, on a normal day, is a grazed knee.
-Many of these customers are either under the age of five years or they have had one drink too many (see previous point about alcohol).
-Customers are reminded that the natural parkland, that forms the racecourse, includes many uneven surfaces which may become slippery in wet conditions.
+Many of these customers are either under the age of five years or they have had one drink too many (see the previous point about alcohol).
+Customers are reminded that the natural parkland, that forms the racecourse, includes many uneven surfaces that may become slippery in wet conditions.
 Please take care of yourselves and mind where you walk.
 Don’t try to run faster than your legs can go, even if you think your bookmaker might be packing away for the day.

 Fences, Walls & Barriers